Powerful. intuitive. engaging.

 What song was that again?

-Colin's extensive lifestyle leads to an equally extensive music library, often overwhelming to browse due to the sheer number of songs in each playlist.
+His extensive lifestyle leads to an equally extensive music library, often overwhelming to browse due to the sheer number of songs in each playlist.

 2